LIGO: Observatories

 LIGO operates two gravitational wave observatories in unison: the LIGO Livingston Observatory (30°33′47″N 90°46′28″W) in Livingston, Louisiana, and the LIGO Hanford Observatory, on the DOE Hanford Site (46°27′19″N 119°24′28″W), located near Richland, Washington.
-These sites are separated by 3,002 kilometers (1,865 miles) straight line distance through the earth, but 3,030 kilometers (1,883 miles) over the surface.
+These sites are separated by 3002 km straight line distance through the earth, but 3030 km over the surface.
 Since gravitational waves are expected to travel at the speed of light, this distance corresponds to a difference in gravitational wave arrival times of up to ten milliseconds.
-Through the use of trilateration, the difference in arrival times helps to determine the source of the wave, especially when a third similar instrument like Virgo, located at an even greater distance in Europe, is added.
+With the difference in arrival times at three different facilities one can trilaterate the source of the wave.

+This is done by adding a third instrument like Virgo, located at an even greater distance, in Europe.

-Each observatory supports an L-shaped ultra high vacuum system, measuring four kilometers (2.5 miles) on each side.
+Each observatory supports an L-shaped ultra high vacuum system, measuring 4 km on each side.
 Up to five interferometers can be set up in each vacuum system.

 The LIGO Livingston Observatory houses one laser interferometer in the primary configuration.
 This interferometer was successfully upgraded in 2004 with an active vibration isolation system based on hydraulic actuators providing a factor of 10 isolation in the 0.1–5 Hz band.
 Seismic vibration in this band is chiefly due to microseismic waves and anthropogenic sources (traffic, logging, etc.).

 The LIGO Hanford Observatory houses one interferometer, almost identical to the one at the Livingston Observatory.
 During the Initial and Enhanced LIGO phases, a half-length interferometer operated in parallel with the main interferometer.
 For this 2 km interferometer, the Fabry–Pérot arm cavities had the same optical finesse, and, thus, half the storage time as the 4 km interferometers.
 With half the storage time, the theoretical strain sensitivity was as good as the full length interferometers above 200 Hz but only half as good at low frequencies.
 During the same era, Hanford retained its original passive seismic isolation system due to limited geologic activity in Southeastern Washington.